Security Operations20 min read

 Sensor Placement Strategy

 The most consequential deployment decision after platform selection is sensor placement: where on the network to collect the traffic that the platform will analyze.
+Getting this wrong means paying for a platform that can't see what matters.

 Types of TAPs:

-- Aggregation TAP: Combines traffic from multiple links into a single monitoring output.
-Useful for monitoring multiple links with a single sensor interface.
+• Aggregation TAP: Combines traffic from multiple links into a single monitoring output, useful for monitoring multiple links with a single sensor interface.

 Coverage Requirements: What Must Be Monitored